1tablespoonlime juice (bottled or squeezed from about ½ of a fresh lime)

 Pinch of black pepper

-1mini baguette or small loaf of soft bread, approximately 7 ounces
+1mini baguette or small cocktail bread, approximately 7 ounces

 8ouncesclassic chèvre goat cheese